 Social media has become a pervasive part of modern society and has an impact on nearly every aspect of daily life.
 Whether we are tweeting, instagramming, or updating our status on Facebook, social media use has become second nature.
-However, the instantaneous nature of social media often leads to users over-sharing personal information that a person would not have shared in face-to-face interaction.
+However, the instantaneous nature of social media often leads to users over-sharing personal information that a person would not have shared in face-to-face interaction resulting in criminal overshare.
 As a result, social media is becoming a key source of evidence for the government in criminal investigations.

 A 2013 survey conducted of approximately 500 law enforcement agencies by the International Association of Chiefs of Police revealed that over 86 percent of the agencies used social media when conducting criminal investigations.

 It is important to be aware that law enforcement is using social media to gather information on criminal suspects to build their case.
 The following are a few examples of cases where the defendant posted incriminating content on various social media sites that was later used against them in a criminal proceeding:

 – In Wisconsin, police issued tickets to at least eight minors for underage drinking based on photos the minors posted on social media sites.